Puqiyuan/ABS-Guide-Example/README.md

 # ABS-Guide-Example
 This repository are examples of Advanced Bash Scripting Guide.
 I start chapter3, and execute this file by command "bash filename.sh".
+The name of each file is "number.sh" where number is the page number.